tweag/nickel/doc/manual/typing.md

   = These types are not compatible
 ```

-**Apparent type**
+**Apparent type**: As a side note, annotations are not always needed to use

-As a side note, annotations are not always needed to use dynamically typed code
+dynamically typed code inside a statically typed block.
+The following example is
-inside a statically typed block.
-The following example is accepted:
+accepted:

 ```nickel
 let x = 1 in